Mirror with Minerva, Venus, and Juno

 Krupp Gallery (Gallery 215A)

-The scene may be part of the Judgement of Paris.
-Athena, Aphrodite, and Hera (?) are seen in a landscape setting.
-Athena, in helmet and chiton, holds her spear and rests against shield and aegis.
-A nude goddess (Hera?) sits on the former on the balustrade of the steps (an altar?) where Aphrodite sits.
-Aphrodite, holding a sprig of pomegranates (?) has a kalathos on her left arm, who rests her left arm against a pillar.
-Behind Athena, an owl sits on the rocks.
-In the area below the groundline are two birds flanked by a torch and a mirror.
+The scene likely represents the Judgement of Paris.
+Athena, Hera (?) and Aphrodite are seen in a landscape setting.
+At left, Athena, in helmet and chiton, holds her spear and leans against her shield and aegis.
+In the middle, a goddess (Hera?), nude from the waist up, is seated on steps before an altar and holds a kalathos (basket) and a sprig of pomegranates (?).
+At right, Aphrodite, holding an apple, rests her left arm against a pillar.
+Behind Athena, an owl sits atop the rocks, as a scorpion ascends.
+In the area below the groundline are two birds pecking at a basket of fruit are flanked by a torch and a mirror.
 Rolled fillets and an egg-and-dart molding enframe the scene.
 Extensive remains of gilding.
 Rim of the lower half is broken off.
 The backing with the reliefs has been mounted on a disc which has a polished outer surface.